Navigation

 EZM 12: on a mission in Antarctica

 In other words, optimal conditions for the EZM 12 to prove itself on another extraordinary mission.
-For Martin Leitl went on a second mission to Antarctica, once again on behalf of the Alfred Wegener Institute.
+For Martin Leitl it was his second mission to Antarctica, once again on behalf of the Alfred Wegener Institute.
 His skills as a doctor and mountain guide were put to the test on this research expedition, too.
 Another mission timer also weathered and ultimately succeeded brilliantly in mastering the extreme conditions: the EZM 10, which accompanied him on his first research expedition to Antarctica.

 Martin Leitl on a rocky island in the perpetual ice of Antarctica.
 He himself refers to it as an infinite ‘open-air monastery’, which allows you to focus on the important things in life.
 This is his second visit to the continent on behalf of the Alfred Wegener Institute.
 Accompanied by the EZM 12.